-A swollen penis is a normal occurrence after sex or masturbation and typically resolves within a few minutes.
-However, persistent penis swelling may be a sign of infection, an allergy or even a penile fracture, especially if accompanied by other symptoms like pain, redness, itching, wounds or bleeding.
+A swollen penis is typically noted after sex or masturbation, and typically resolves within a few minutes.
+However, persistent swelling in the penis that does not go away may be a sign of infection, an allergy or even a penile fracture.

-If penile swelling does not resolve within a few minutes or if you do notice other symptoms, you are advised to see a urologist for diagnosis and treatment as necessary.
+If your swollen penis does not resolve within a few minutes, or if it appears with other symptoms, you should consult your family doctor a urologist for assessment and treatment as necessary.

 What causes penile swelling?